A short history of World MS Day

 The 2020-2022 World MS Day theme is ‘connections’.
 MS Connections is all about building community connection, self-connection and connections to quality care.
 We are challenging social barriers that leave people affected by MS feeling lonely and socially isolated.
 Together, we advocate for better services, celebrate support networks and champion self-care.

 In 2020 there 1377 Activities were recorded across 109 Counties.
-That’s incredible!
-We cannot wait to make 2021 another year to remember.
+In 2021, World MS Day was celebrated across 117 countries – that’s incredible!
+We cannot wait to make 2022 another year to remember.
 Click here to learn how you can take part this year.